Morris East: Amateur career

 As a teenager, East moved to Cebu City and was spotted by Lito Cortes who brought him to the Cebu Coliseum gym.
 Promoter Sammy Gello-ani then offered him amateur fights to keep him earning for his meals.

 Professional career

 WBA Light Welterweight Championship

-East turned professional in 1989 and won the WBA World Light Welterweight Championship by defeating Akinobu Hiranaka with an 11th-round TKO victory in Tokyo on 9 September 1992.
+East turned professional in 1989, at the young age of 15, and won the WBA World Light Welterweight Championship by defeating Akinobu Hiranaka with an 11th-round TKO victory in Tokyo on 9 September 1992.
 With the victory, East became the youngest ever Filipino to hold a world championship in boxing at the age of 19 years and 31 days old.
-He is also the second youngest boxer to win a world title at 140 lbs., second to Puerto Rico's Wilfred Benítez, who won the WBA World Jr. Welterweight title when he was 17 years old.
+He is also the second youngest boxer to win a world title at 140 lbs., second to Puerto Rico's Wilfred Benítez, who won the WBA World Jr. Welterweight title when he was 17 years old, the youngest ever to win a world title in boxing history.
 The victory over Hiranaka was named Ring Magazine Knockout of the Year for 1992.
-Morris lost the title in his first defense against Juan Martin Coggi.
+Morris lost the title in his first defense against Martín Coggi.

-East would retire after winning and defending the Philippines Games & Amusement Board Light Middleweight Championship in 1995 at only 21 years of age.
+After winning and defending the Philippines Games & Amusement Board Light Middleweight Championship in 1995, East retired from boxing at only 21 years of age.
+To this day, East holds the record for the youngest retirement of a former world champion.